 The apportioning of the fire frequency for cable fires caused by hot work is more complicated.
 Guidance from either Regional or Headquarters staff should be sought for the treatment of these fires.

+END

 Attachment 1: Revision History for IMC 0609, Appendix F Attachment 4